ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/rolling-restart-scenario.md

 ### Restarting all nodes in the cluster

-The invocation would restart all the nodes in the cluster: all storage nodes first, followed by all tenant nodes.
+The command will restart all the nodes in the cluster: all storage nodes first, followed by all tenant nodes.

 ```
 ydbops restart